charlisede/charlisede/README.md

-# Charles D'Harrington | Biomolecular Scientist & Aspiring Computational Scientist
+# Charles D'Harrington | Full-Stack Biologist

 ### Bridging the gap between the wet lab and the command line.